Making Home Affordable: Sunset of the program

 At the Greenlining Institute 22nd Annual Economic Summit on May 8, 2015, Mel Watt announced that the program would cease end of year 2016.
 The Director of the FHFA had this to say regarding the program:

 "Although the number of new borrowers entering these two programs continues to decline, in part because many eligible borrowers have already taken advantage of them and in part because of recovering house prices, lenders and servicers are continuing to approve new HAMP modifications and HARP refinances.
 Extending HAMP and HARP through the end of 2016 will provide real relief for borrowers who continue to face challenges either paying their mortgage or refinancing their loan."

 Modifications of second loans

-Once the first loan is modified under HAMP, if the second loan is eligible (and in most cases it is), it too is either modified or partially or fully extinguished.
+Once the first loan was modified under HAMP, if the second loan was eligible (and in most cases it was), it too was either modified or partially or fully extinguished.
 This program expired on December 31, 2016.